logoSouthwest Environmental Limited

 In dwellings with two or more storeys, with no permanent bedroom on the entrance level, there should be space on the entrance level that could be used as a convenient temporary bed-space.

-Where an accessible bathroom, in accordance with Criterion 14, is not provided on the entrance level of a dwelling, the entrance level should have an accessible WC compartment, with potential for a shower to be installed – as detailed in the specification below.
-(See Appendix 1 for definition of entrance level).
+Where an accessible bathroom is not provided on the entrance level of a dwelling, the entrance level should have an accessible WC compartment, with potential for a shower to be installed.

 Walls in all bathrooms and WC compartments should be capable of firm fixing and support for adaptations such as grab rails.

-The design within a dwelling of two or more storeys should incorporate both:
+The design within a dwelling of two or more storeys should incorporate both the potential for stair lift installation and a suitable identified space for a through-the-floor lift.

-Structure above a main bedroom and bathroom ceilings should be capable of supporting ceiling hoists and the design should provide a reasonable route between this bedroom and the bathroom.
+Structure above a main bedroom and bathroom ceilings should be capable of supporting ceiling hoists and provide a reasonable route between these rooms.

-An accessible bathroom, providing ease of access in accordance with the specification below, should be provided in every dwelling on the same storey as a main bedroom.
+An accessible bathroom, providing ease of access, should be provided in every dwelling on the same storey as a main bedroom.

-Windows in the principal living space (typically the living room), should allow people to see out when seated.
-In addition, at least one opening light in each habitable room should be approachable and usable by a wide range of people – including those with restricted movement and reach (see Note 1).
+Windows in the principal living space should allow people to see out when seated.
+At least one opening light in each habitable room should be approachable and usable by those with restricted movement.

-Service controls should be within a height band of 450mm to1200mm from the floor and at least 300mm away from any internal room corner.
+Service controls should be within a height band of 450mm to 12